Emilyhelin/visualization-environmental-impact/README.md

 It is a lot of data.
 In fact, it feels like data chaos.
 The researchers would like to know if visualization can be used to gain insight into their data.

+## File structure
+Result.csv: The dataset
+coursework2: The visualisation and observation of the data